marchaesen/vcxsrv/mesalib/docs/gpuvis.rst

    sudo gpu-trace
    # Press Ctrl+C to stop capture and open report in gpuvis

-Note that on Steamos gpuvis is actually not installed by default, but the script does write a gpu-trace.zip file in the current working directory.
+Note that on SteamOS gpuvis is actually not installed by default, but the script does write a gpu-trace.zip file in the current working directory.
 To open it you'll want to do the following on your development machine: